mfukar/mfukar.github.com/_posts/2017-03-22-devsurvey.md

 ## ~~Loved~~, Dreaded, ~~Wanted~~

 Erlang is dreaded by 60% of the developers taking the survey.
-In the same ballpark are C, Objective-C, Common Lisp, and R. 45% for Haskell That's just baffling.
+In the same ballpark are C, Objective-C, Common Lisp, and R. 45% for Haskell.
+That's just baffling.

 ## Loved, ~~Dreaded, Wanted~~